OpenFero/openfero/docs/operarios-development-guide.md

 Have you built an Operarios that others might find useful?
 Consider contributing it to the community:

 1. Document your use case
-2. Include a Dockerfile and example ConfigMap
+2. Include a Dockerfile and example Operarius CRD
 3. Open a pull request to the `operarios/` directory

 ## Questions?